Survex data files¶

 *units compass grads

 If the units are actually mils, you can specify that in terms of degrees.
-For example, for NATO mils (6400 in a full circle) one mil is 360/6400 degrees, and 360/6400=0.05625 so you can use this (which also works with older Survex versions):
+For example, there are 6400 NATO mils in a full circle, so one NATO mil is 360/6400 degrees, and 360/6400=0.05625 so you can use this (which also works with older Survex versions):

 *calibrate